Gwen1985/my-blockchain-test/README.md

 #### Part 4: API and Network:

-- Implement a real-time messaging network through Redis or PubNub.
+- Implement a real-time messaging network through PubNub.
 - Add the ability to broadcast chains.
 - Start peers through alternate ports, and broadcast chains when blocks are mined through the api.
 - Synchronize chains when new peers connect to the network.